aseif523/starter-academic/content/post/Intro-to-R/index.md

     View(bfi)

-When you need help theres a function for that too, it returns a tab with description, usage and arguments of the function asked about.
+When you need help there's a function for that too, it returns a tab with description, usage and arguments of the function asked about.

     Help(head)

-{{< figure src="blog 2.png">}}
+{{< figure src="4.png">}}